joe7575/signs_bot/manual_EN.md

 then the item(s) will be added.
 If not all items can be added, in case A the remaining slots are tried.
 Anything that couldn't be added to your inventory will go back or be dropped.
+Preconfigured slots are filled first before empty slots are used.

 The following applies to all commands that are used to take items from the bot inventory, like: